 Master of Arts in Education, Special Education Program recognizes that as a certified teacher, you have individual goals for your own professional growth.
 Whether you are interested in obtaining additional teaching endoresements, learning new instructional strategies, or pursuing research interests, our MAED program in special education is designed to meet your needs.

 Pedagogy courses are designed to help you immediately translate concepts and practices to your own classroom through relevant topics such as differentiation, assessment-driven instruction, and curriculum development.
 Collaboration with fellow teachers and Stockton professors is a key element in customizing the program for your own unique needs as a practitioner.
 Our students work closely with professors to develop projects that connect directly to your classroom.

 Noyes Museum Arts Garage of Stockton University is the cornerstone of the new Arts District in Atlantic City, with a mission to promote education, provide resources for emerging artists, and enrich the community.
 The Arts Garage houses 15 artist studios, galleries, shops, a cafe, a flexible classroom studio, and hosts special events throughout the year.

-The Physician Assistant Studies Program of Philadelphia University will partner with Stockton University and Reliance Medical Group.
-This program builds on the relationships that Philadelphia University has formed with NJ medical communities.
-Philadelphia University has affiliations with several South Jersey hospitals and numerous physician practices for the clinical education of Physicial Assistant studies.
+The Physician Assistant Studies Program of Jefferson University partners with Stockton University.
+This program builds on the relationships that Jefferson University has formed with NJ medical communities.
+Jefferson University has affiliations with several South Jersey hospitals and numerous physician practices for the clinical education of Physicial Assistant studies.